ZYinMD/hacker-news-keyboard-navigation/README.md

 1. Turn on "Developer mode" on the top right.

-1. Click "Load unpacked" on the top left, go the repo you just cloned, select the `/src` folder.
+1. Click "Load unpacked" on the top left, in the folder you just cloned, select the `./src` folder.

 1. Now you're running a local version of the extension.
 All code changes will reflect.